 Keith Richards rented the house, where the band lived as tax exiles and sheltered their earnings in a Netherlands holding company.

-Keith Richards lived upstairs and the band had frequent house guests – so not self-isolation as we know it currently, but still.
+Keith Richards lived upstairs and the band had frequent house guests – so not self-isolation as we've become accustomed to, recently, but still.

 Often, other musician friends would amble down to the studio to jam with Keith, or stay to record tracks with the whole band.
-Such daily recording sessions went on through the night and without formal studio rules, there's a delightfully bohemian, laissez-faire feel to the album.
+Such daily recording sessions went on through the night.
+Without formal studio rules, there's a delightfully bohemian, laissez-faire feel to the whole album.